-All course evaluations, including any written comments submitted by students are collected (on-line), are anonymous, and delivered to the program coordinator for the Master of Science Athletic Training.
-Faculty receive evaluations only after final grades for the semester have been submitted.
+All course evaluations, including any written comments submitted by students are collected (on-line), are anonymous, and course faculty receive the aggregate data after final grades for the semester have been submitted.

 Academic Advisors

 Students are assigned to a full time Athletic Training program faculty member for assistance and advice throughout their academic careers.
 Students who feel that a different advisor will improve the advising relationship may ask the program director for a change.